Constance Brewer – Editor

 Lorenzo the Tuxedo cat

 BIO: Lorenzo de’ Magnificat is a rags to riches story.
 Rescued from Cat Slam (a shelter), he elevated himself to star status with a flick of a paw.
 Lorenzo created such bestsellers as Door Darting for the Ultimate Beginner, Shredding a Cardboard Box the Proper Way, Conquering My ‘Nip Addiction: A Memoir, and Meowing for Breakfast at 4:00 A.M.
-Dislikes include squirt guns and people that fail to worship him as a god.
+Dislikes include squirt guns, and people that fail to worship him as a god.
 He has many hobbies.
 Professional door darting, surveying the world from a sunny window perch, and reenacting Shakespeare—favorite quote: I’m dying for food, so let me have some.
 Orlando, As You Like It, Act 2, Scene 7.
 You can reach Lorenzo through his minion, Constance, or on his social media platform, Caterwaul.

 Harper the Pyrenees Peluche cat